Hacking-the-Heck/hacking-cicd-tasks/README.md

 - Update `script.js`: Add form validation (optional)

 #### 5. Example Contact Link Addition
-In `index.html`, students should add this to the navigation:
+In `index.html`, add this to the navigation:
 ```html
 <li><a href="contact.html" class="nav-link">Contact</a></li>
 ```